s-kybound/NSFattendancebot/README.md

 This system runs on python and will require a python IDE, such as spyder.
 This system will also require external modules, in this case schedule and pyTelegramBotAPI.
 For spyder, install with these commands:

-! pip install pyTelegramBotAPI
+! pip3 install pyTelegramBotAPI

-! pip install schedule
+! pip3 install schedule

 As mentioned, this system requires a computer to run on.
 I would recommend using a SBC such as a low-cost Raspberry Pi (a model with wifi acceess) for this.
 This system requires a new Telegram bot account to run on.
 To do this, go to BotFather on Telegram via @BotFather to create a new bot.